College Preparatory: Early Identification Program (EIP)

 Location: Fairfax Campus

-Description: WGMU'S Summer Podcast and Radio Camp will provide students hands-on training in a professional radio environment!
+Description: Student Media’s Summer Podcast and Radio Camp will provide students hands-on training in a professional radio environment.
 Students will get a chance to produce podcasts and be a deejay and play music over WGMU, streamed around the world from our website.
 Learn from broadcast professionals how to write, edit, and produce podcasts.
 Learn how to produce a live DJ show and produce commercials, promos, and public service announcements.

 Website